Vincent Alexis-Laona, Instructional Coach

 Caitlin Sharp, Director of Technology and Data

 Caitlin Sharp believes that an excellent education for all students is the most important mission of a community.
 Prior to coming to the Kauffman School, Ms. Sharp helped state education agencies design and build technology and data systems that would focus on continuously improving student outcomes.
-She draws on her experience as a third grade teacher and data coach at PS 230 in The Bronx, where she worked as a Teach For America - New York City corps member.
+She draws on her experience as a third grade teacher and data coach at PS 230 in the Bronx, where she worked as a Teach For America - New York City corps member.
 Ms. Sharp received her Bachelor of Arts in Political Science from Southern Methodist University and her Master of Arts in Public Policy from The University of Texas at Austin.
 She is the former Chair of the Teach For America - Austin Alumni Association and a founding member of Austin Kids First.
 Ms. Sharp was drawn to the Kauffman School by the innovative, high-performing culture and the great things happening in Kansas City.

-Melissa Sprockel, Instructional Coach
+Melissa Sprockel, Instructional Coach and Interim 7th and 8th Grade Principal

 Hayley Steel, Dean of Students